Last updated on June 10th, 2023

 Top Features of Halo's Reactor: Ease of Use, Great Vapor and Flavor

-If you're a beginner or intermediate vaper the Reactor is a great choice.
-This beautifully styled vaporizer is modeled after similarly styled box mods, but it’s sleeker and like all Halo products, the Reactor is made in the USA.
-That means if you don’t like it, Halo won’t give you any trouble exchanging or returning it.
+If you're a beginner or intermediate vaper the Reactor is a decent choice.
+This beautifully styled vaporizer is modeled after similarly styled box mods, but it’s sleeker and, like all Halo products, the Reactor is made in the USA.

 What I liked best about the Reactor was the fact that it’s fairly uncomplicated for a sub-ohm vaporizer that lets you adjust both your wattage and voltage.
 You can intensify your vape without worry because the wattage will adjust automatically to your selected voltage.